-A simulations of fluid flows (Hydrodynamic Model or Hydrodynamical Model) can be used for modeling Earth oceans or Atmosphere, or the same for atmospheres of astronomical bodies.
+A simulation of fluid flows (hydrodynamic model or hydrodynamical model) can be used for modeling Earth oceans or atmosphere, or the same for atmospheres of astronomical bodies.

 Magnetohydrodynamics (MHD) is the study of electrically conducting fluids (either liquid or gas) in motion and their interaction with coincident electric and magnetic fields.
 Other subclasses of hydrodynamics:

 Such additional factors are significant in some situations, such as modeling supernovae.